“True friends are never apart; maybe in distance, but never in heart.”

 Make everything positive in your relationship foreplay

 As contrary as it may sound, the smallest ways that you acknowledge your partner’s questions and expressions are the most significant in strengthening and securing your physical bond.
 According to Dr. Gottman’s research, there is actual legitimacy to the “romance starts in the kitchen” mantra.

 Daily experiences like doing the dishes, folding laundry, watching TV, or cooking together can be opportunities for a deeper connection to occur.
 These can be moments to share about your day, talk about your goals, or simply to check in on how each other is feeling.

 What are some daily activities or rituals that you wish your partner would do with you?
 Would it be nice to have them fold laundry by your side or simply sit together at dinner and have a conversation instead of silently scrolling through your phones?

 In his New York Times bestseller “The Seven Principles for Making Marriage Work,” Dr. Gottman includes an extensive list of potential activities that couples can do together throughout their day to prioritize emotional connection.
 Check out the list and get ideas on what you could invite your partner to do with you!

-As with any friendship, your marital friendship is a bond that must be nurtured and prioritized.
-Creating meaningful experiences, showing genuine interest in one another, prioritizing romance, and being on the same team are all simple, daily actions that you can make right now to strengthen your marriage.
-Cultivating these will become a lifeline for your relationship and, later down the road, could potentially save your marriage from otherwise drifting apart.
+As with any friendship, your bond must be nurtured and prioritized.
+Creating meaningful experiences, showing genuine interest in one another, and being on the same team are all simple, daily actions that you can make right now to strengthen your relationship.
+Cultivating these will become a lifeline for you both.

 If want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox: